pmp-p/pydk/README.md

 *The ip addr is for targeting an adb networked device such as an h3droid board no IP means use classic adb over usb.

+after install you can parse . /data/data/sdk.env to enter the build zone where you'll find various .build file which are recipe to download / patch / build for your presets.